 Nusantara Arts Bronze Campaign

-Nusantara Arts has launched the Bronze Campaign to raise $40,000 in funds to locate, purchase, and ship a set of bronze Javanese gamelan music instruments and set of 197 wayang kulit shadow puppets from Indonesia to Buffalo, NY.
-We have located the instruments we are going to purchase with the help of Pak Wakidi, and are now in the fundraising phase.
-We have already raised $34,103.
-We are 85% to our goal!
-The gamelan will be ready to ship soon with your help.
+Nusantara Arts launched the Bronze Campaign to raise $40,000 in 2020 to locate, purchase, and ship a set of bronze Javanese gamelan music instruments and set of 197 wayang kulit shadow puppets from Indonesia to Buffalo, NY.
+We located the instruments with the help of Pak Wakidi, one of the foremost Javanese drummers of all time.

 Bronze instruments far surpass the quality and durability of our current iron instruments, and is the original material of gamelan production.
 Recycled iron is a less expensive modern substitute.

 Bronze is an ancient alloy of copper and tin.
 The forging of bronze instruments is a skill steeped in tradition.
 Its sound quality and durability are incomparable.
 The beautiful instruments are built to last more than a lifetime, created to be passed down to future generations.
 We will purchase a second hand set of instruments to keep costs down and to maintain the integrity of tuning over a long period of time, as well as to keep the carbon footprint of the project as low as possible.

 Bronze, as a copper alloy is naturally antimicrobial.
 Viruses and other pathogens can only live on its surface up to 4 hours.
 In the age of Covid, for a community music group to get back to any semblance of normal, a clean and sanitary environment is necessary.
 Making our group practice instruments safe is a top priority.

 To create a sustainable future for our organization the time to make this purchase is now.
 The bronze set will permanently live at the Richmond Ferry Church Arts Complex when completed in January 2021.
 It will be used for both Covid Safe community music practices and digital performances, live audience performances when we can!
 The current iron set will become our travel, education, and instrument loan library gamelan.
 With an additional set of instruments we will greatly increase our music education offerings throughout the Western New York Region for all ages and abilities of music learners.

 Cost – $40,000